laluxx/glemax/README.md

 <img src="assets/uwu.png" width="200" align="right" />

 Glemax is a faithful, function-by-function reimplementation of GNU Emacs, built from scratch in C with a Vulkan rendering engine.
-This is not an Emacs-inspired editor—it is Emacs itself, rebuilt on a foundation designed for modern hardware.
+This is not an Emacs-inspired editor, it is Emacs itself, rebuilt on a foundation designed for modern hardware.

 ## For Emacs Users